viters/docs/cookbook/data-models/build-content-with-m2a.md

 [Singleton](/getting-started/glossary.html#singleton) collection and then create three separate _(but less complex)_ pages.

-Alternatively, if you plan to have more and more unique pages composed of the same content-types, using m2a with more complex frontend logic may end up being more efficient than countless Singletons.
+Alternatively, if you plan to have more and more unique pages composed of the same content-types, using M2A with more complex frontend logic may end up being more efficient than countless Singletons.

 ### Is M2A only for content?

-Although the Directus [m2a Interface]() was designed with content building in mind, the underlying data model is not limited to any specific data types.
+Although the Directus M2A Interface was designed with content building in mind, the underlying data model is not limited to any specific data types.
 You could use it for whatever you wanted, from _inventory to IoT networks and beyond!_